 Preparation.
 Little advance preparation is needed for dental bonding.
 Anaesthesia is often not necessary unless the bonding is being used to fill a decayed tooth.
 Your dentist will use a shade guide to select a composite resin color that will closely match the color of your tooth.Next, the surface of the tooth will be roughened and a conditioning liquid applied.
 These procedures help the bonding material adhere to the tooth.
 The tooth-colored, putty-like resin is then applied, moulded, and smoothed to the desired shape.
 An ultraviolet light or laser is then used to harden the material.
 After the material is hardened, your dentist will further trim and shape it, and polish it to match the sheen of the rest of the tooth surface.

 Dental bonding takes around 30 minutes toan hour per tooth to complete.

 What Are the Advantages and Disadvantages of Dental Bonding?

 One advantage comes from the ease and affordability of the procedure.
-Unlike veneers and crowns, which are customized tooth coverings that must be manufactured in a lab, bonding usually can be done in one visit unless several teeth are involved.
+Unlike veneers and crowns, which are customised tooth coverings that must be manufactured in a lab, bonding usually can be done in one visit unless several teeth are involved.
 Another advantage, compared with veneers and crowns, is that the least amount of tooth enamel is removed.
-Also, unless dental bonding is being performed to fill a cavity, anesthesia is usually not required making this a largely pain-free treatment.
+Also, unless dental bonding is being performed to fill a cavity, anaesthesia is usually not required making this a largely pain-free treatment.